 (4) Economic Exposure - The term "economic exposure" is used in Part 4 of the Instrument and is part of the supplemental insider reporting requirement.
-The term generally refers to the link between a person's economic or financial interests and the economic or financial interests of the reporting issuer of which the person is an insider.
+The term generally refers to the link between a person's economic or financial interests and the economic or financial interests of the reporting issuer in which the person is an insider.

 For example, an insider with a substantial proportion of his or her personal wealth invested in securities of his or her reporting issuer will be highly exposed to changes in the fortunes of the reporting issuer.
-By contrast, an insider who does not hold securities of a reporting issuer (and does not participate in a compensation arrangement involving securities of the reporting issuer) will generally be exposed only to the extent of their salary and any other compensation arrangements provided by the issuer that do not involve securities of the reporting issuer.
+Conversely, an insider who holds no securities of a reporting issuer (and does not participate in a compensation arrangement involving securities of the reporting issuer) will generally have exposure limited to their salary and any other compensation arrangements that do not involve securities of the reporting issuer.

 All other things being equal, if an insider changes his or her ownership interest in a reporting issuer (either directly, through a purchase or sale of securities of the reporting issuer, or indirectly, through a derivative transaction involving securities of the reporting issuer), the insider will generally be changing his or her economic exposure to the reporting issuer.
-Similarly, if an insider enters into a hedging transaction that has the effect of reducing the sensitivity of the insider to changes in the reporting issuer's share price or performance, the insider will generally be changing his or her economic exposure to the reporting issuer.
+Similarly, if an insider enters into a hedging transaction that has the effect of reducing the sensitivity of the insider to changes in the reporting issuer's share price or performance, the insider will generally be changing his or her economic exposure to the reporting issuer's share price or performance, the insider will generally be changing his or her economic exposure to the reporting issuer.

 (5) Major Subsidiary - The definition of "major subsidiary" is a key element of the definition of "reporting insider".
-The determination of whether a subsidiary is a major subsidiary will generally require a backward-looking determination based on the issuer's most recent financial statements.
+The determination of whether a subsidiary is a major subsidiary will generally require a backward-looking determination based on the issuer's most recent annual audited or interim financial statements.

-If an issuer acquires a subsidiary or undertakes a reorganization, with the result that a subsidiary will come within the definition of major subsidiary once the issuer next files its financial statements, the subsidiary will not be a major subsidiary until such filing, and directors and the CEO, CFO and COO of the subsidiary will not be reporting insiders until such filing.
+If an issuer acquires a subsidiary or undertakes a reorganization, with the result that a subsidiary will come within the definition of major subsidiary once the issuer next files its annual audited or interim financial statements, the subsidiary will not be a major subsidiary until such filing, and directors and officers of the subsidiary will not be reporting insiders until such filing.
 Although not required to do so, insiders may choose to file insider reports upon completion of the acquisition or reorganization rather than wait for the issuer to file its next set of financial statements.
-Similarly, if a subsidiary ceases to be a major subsidiary because of an acquisition or other reorganization by the parent issuer, but the subsidiary continues to be a major subsidiary based on information contained within the issuer's most recently filed financial statements, the issuer or reporting insiders may wish to consider applying for an exemption from the insider reporting requirement as the reporting obligation will continue until the issuer next files its financials statements.
+Similarly, if a subsidiary ceases to be a major subsidiary because of an acquisition or other reorganization by the parent issuer, but the subsidiary continues to be a major subsidiary based on information contained within the issuer's most recently filed financial statements, the issuer or reporting insiders may wish to consider applying for an exemption from the insider reporting requirement.

 (6) Related Financial Instrument - Historically, there has been some uncertainty as to whether, as a matter of law, certain derivative instruments involving securities are themselves securities.
-This uncertainty has resulted in questions as to whether a reporting obligation existed or how insiders should report a derivative instrument.
-The Instrument resolves this uncertainty by including derivative instruments in the definition of "related financial instrument".
-Under the Instrument, it is not necessary to determine whether a particular derivative instrument is a security or a related financial instrument since the insider reporting requirement in Part 3 of the Instrument applies to both securities and related financial instruments.
+This uncertainty has resulted in questions as to whether a reporting obligation existed or how insiders should report the instrument.
+The Instrument resolves this uncertainty through the definition of "related financial instrument".
+Under the Instrument, it is generally not necessary to determine whether a particular instrument is a security or a related financial instrument since the insider reporting requirement in Part 3 of the Instrument applies to both securities and related financial instruments.

-To the extent the following derivative instruments do not, as a matter of law, constitute securities, they will generally be related financial instruments:
+To the extent the following instruments do not, as a matter of law, constitute securities, they will generally constitute related financial instruments: